rbms-bsc/DCRMR/_pages/PPDM/Place-of-manufacture.md

 ## 4.221.2 Supplied place of manufacture

 <a name="4.221.2.1">4.221.2.1</a> If the place of manufacture does not appear, or is transcribed as a grammatically inseparable part of another area or element, supply the place of manufacture in square brackets.
 Use a modern English form of the name, if there is one, and include the name of the larger jurisdiction if considered necessary for identification.
-Provide a justification for the supplied place in a note if necessary.
-See [Note on manufacture statement](/DCRMR/books/ppdm/Note-on-manufacture-statement/)
+Provide a justification for the supplied place in a note on manufacture statement if necessary (see [4.226.4.1](/DCRMR/books/ppdm/Note-on-manufacture-statement/#4.226.4.1)

 Example: `[Ashbourn] : printed at the Office of M. Hoon, Ashbourn`